 - One should have some level of endurance capacity.

-- Trekkers suffering from asthma, high pressure and cardio disease are bot advice to opt for this trek.
+- Trekkers suffering from asthma, high pressure, and cardio disease are not advised to opt for this trek.
 They should consult a doctor prior to this trek.

-- Everest Base Camp Trek, High pass Trek, Kalapatthar, Annapurna Circuit Trek, etc. are some of the examples.
+- Everest Base Camp Trek, High Pass Trek, Kalapatthar, Annapurna Circuit Trek, etc. are some examples.

 - Strenuous walking for six to eight hours a day

 - Altitude may rise from 4000 – 6000 meters.

 - It’s highly challenging with risks involved